MelonKony/millmint/site/factbook/bulletin/productivity.md

 Productivity is an equation that measures the ratio between input cost and output value of a product, which can be used to indicate efficiency, growth and competitiveness.
 In most countries, this is measured by the hours of labour required to produce it, since labour hours are both expensive and easy to track.

-In the {{<link/vekllei>}} system, however, labour-value measurement of productivity is incomplete.
+In the [[Vekllei]] system, however, labour-value measurement of productivity is incomplete.
 While labour is inversely much more valuable in a moneyless economy for its voluntary, participatory nature, labour-hours do not reflect a material expense (and therefore input ratio) in the Vekllei economy.

 The reason for this is straightforward -- Vekllei in its domestic market does not use money, and therefore employees are not paid and do not impose a salary burden on a company.
 Their remuneration is more complicated and harder to quantify materially, and includes public-provided goods and services (education, housing, food) and social relationships and gifts.[^remuneration]